 On September 5th at 10 pm, Karen and I began a journey of "hope."
-We were to pick up five dogs in Lafayette, Indiana at the Wildcat Valley Animal Clinic run by Dr. Heather Baker and drive to GHF.
-They were 5 dogs of nearly 40 border collies that were given up after a 3-year court battle and were now known as the "Lucky 5".
+We were to pick up five dogs in Lafayette, Indiana at the Wildcat Valley Animal Clinic run by Dr. Heather Baker and drive to Glen Highland Border Collie Rescue, an 1800 mile round trip in September 2014.
+They were 5 dogs of nearly 40 border collies that were given up after a 3-year court battle and we called them the "Lucky 5".

 |Dr. Baker with one of the Lucky 5|